underscoreio/essential-slick/src/pages/basics.md

 ### Defining our Schema

 Our first job is to tell Slick what tables we have in our database and how to map them onto Scala values and types.
-The most common representation of data in Scala is a `case class`, so we start by defining a `Message` class representing a row in our single example table:
+The most common representation of data in Scala is a case class, so we start by defining a `Message` class representing a row in our single example table:

 ~~~ scala
 final case class Message(